-3. University-sanctioned activity.
-The student is responsible for ensuring that the instructor is notified by the sponsor or coach regarding the activity.
-The instructor should be notified prior to the class absence, and the student is responsible for all make-up work prescribed by the instructor.
+For University sanctioned activities the student is responsible for ensuring that the instructor is notified by the sponsor or coach regarding the activity.
+The instructor should be notified prior to the class absence and the student is responsible for all make-up work prescribed by the instructor.